Logging¶

 configure logging.
 Since our logging handlers are configured, we disable

-the automation via setup_console_handler = False
+the automation via setup_console_handler = False.

-With the filter in place, TransLogger's logger (named the wsgi
+With the filter in place, TransLogger's logger (named the wsgi logger) will

 propagate its log messages to the parent logger (the root logger), sending its